ekostrov/PredictRainKaggle/README.md

 ***

 # Overview
-The purpose of this project is to use weather dataset from Kaggle to predictrainfall for the next day based on the data about today's weather.
+The purpose of this project is to use weather dataset from Kaggle to predict rainfall for the next day based on the data about today's weather.

 During the analysis:
-1. I will analyze data.
+1. I analyze data.
-2. I will deal with missing values.
+2. I deal with missing values.
-3. I will build few different classifier and train them.
+3. I build few different classifiers and train them.
-4. I will select three best classifiers from step 3. and tune them to improve performance.
+4. I select three best classifiers from step 3. and tune them to improve performance.
-5. I will test tuned classifiers on the data that would be put aside and not used in the training/validation purposes.
+5. I test tuned classifiers on the data that would be put aside and not used in the training/validation purposes.

 # Business Problem

 Predicting rainy weather for the next day is a very important task.
-It plays a role in farming and other kinds of business, including restaraunts, museums, etc..
-Good weather forcast plays important role for turist too.
-Usually whather is predicted by using complicatd deterministic models envolving partial differential equations.
+It plays a role in farming and other kinds of business, including restaurants, museums, etc..
+Good weather forecast plays important role for tourist too.
+Usually weather is predicted by using complicated deterministic models involving partial differential equations.
 I would like to see how well the rain can be predicted by using Machine Learning.

+***
 # Data Description
 The file called ['weatherAUS.csv'](data/weatherAUS.csv) holds the data for this project.
 Taken from Kaggle: "This dataset contains about 10 years of daily weather observations from many locations across Australia.
 RainTomorrow is the target variable to predict.
 It means -- did it rain the next day, Yes or No?
 This column is Yes if the rain for that day was 1mm or more."